GuidanceMantras/GuidanceMantras/README.md

 - learn to respect girls and women
 - Many indians need to come out of the mindsets that women are for bad things
 - Clear bad thoughts about women in your mind

+### Women
+- Being a man, man should learn to understand women and her feelings in life
+- Nealry 99% of women are not intelligent, not good in planning, not good in thinking, not good in many things in life
+- So Man has to learn to deal with women in life both personal and professional life
+- Here I am not defaming/undermining women, it is a universal truth

 ## Business
 - Do your own research on this topic